 Broker Community Fund

-Aviva Community Fund is back with more exclusives for brokers in 2016
+Aviva Community Fund is now live with more exclusives for brokers in 2016

 The Aviva Community Fund offers support and funding to local causes close to the hearts of you and your community.
-It gives me great pride to announce that we’ll be opening for entries from 13 September this year and will continue to bring our brokers a range of bespoke benefits.
+It gives me great pride to announce that we're open for entries between 13 September and 11 October and will continue to bring our brokers a range of bespoke benefits.

-This year, we’re delighted to confirm that brokers will continue to benefit from a discrete prize pot which gives you and your charity an even better chance to secure funding.
-As before, you’ll be able to apply for different funding levels ranging from £1,000 up to £25,000.
+This year, we’re delighted to confirm that brokers will continue to benefit from a discrete prize pot which gives you and your project an even better chance to secure funding.
+As before, you’re be able to apply for different funding levels ranging from £1,000 up to £25,000.

 The feedback we receive year after year tells us that brokers find taking part in this initiative so rewarding so please get involved.
 I hope to see lots of you getting behind your local projects and taking advantage of the many ways the Aviva Community Fund can support you to make a difference in 2017 and beyond.